Pacific-salmon-assess/skeena-nass-chinook-goals/README.md

 # skeena-nass-chinook-goals
-Getting biologically based Chinook Salmon escapement goals for Skeena and Nass rivers.
+Repository data wrangling and analyses to inform Chinook salmon assessment and management in the Skeena and Nass River basins.